truongdd03/geography-game/README.md

 # geography-game

+This program works for any graph with nodes labeled from 0-9.
+The game is encoded into 6 conditions (see `./src/solver.cpp` for details):
+- Condition 1: No two nodes are chosen at the same step
+- Condition 2: Step i-th must not be visited before
+- Condition 3: Step i-th must be adjacent to step (i+1)-th
+- Condition 4: Step i-th must be adjacent to step (i-1)-th
+- Condition 5: First step must be adjacent to root
+- Condition 6: Winning condition

 ## Commands

 ### Run

-`make run`: convert the graph to formulas and use the QBF solver to solve it.
+`make run`: converts the graph to qucir formulas and use the QBF solver to solve.

 The input is taken from `./input.txt`.
 The formula can be found at `./test.qcir`.

 ### Solve
-`make solve`: run QBF solver without generating the formula.
+`make solve`: runs QBF solver without generating the formula.

 ## Input format